Extending the Reappointment/Promotion/Tenure Review Timeline

-Any probationary faculty member in the tenure system at MSU as of Spring 2020 and beyond scheduled for a reappointment or tenure review, or b) has an employment start date in the tenure system through August 15, 2023.
+Any probationary faculty member who: a) was in the tenure system at MSU as of Spring 2020 scheduled for a reappointment or tenure review, or b) has an employment start date in the tenure system through August 15, 2023.
 The automatic extension is applied to your record by Human Resources.

 If you were in a tenure system appointment at MSU during spring 2020 and beyond a one-year extension will be applied automatically to your probationary end date.

 You can be reviewed for reappointment as you were previously scheduled (the pre-COVID-19 extension timeline).
 However, a faculty member is bound by the outcome of the reappointment review if unsuccessful.